Music Has the Right to Children: Background

 The album was recorded in the duo's studio in Pentland Hills, which had been described as a "bunker" by various media publications.
 The duo described this as "just an exaggeration on the part of the record label" in an interview around the time of the album's release.

 The album features the duo utilizing samplers, intentionally detuned vintage synthesizers, drum machines and reel to reel tape recorders.
 It also incorporates a wide variety of samples, including several from the children's television program Sesame Street in tracks such as "The Color of the Fire" and "Aquarius".
 The track "Happy Cycling" samples the sound of the red-legged seriema from Vangelis' score for the 1976 documentary La Fête sauvage.

 During the production of the track "Rue the Whirl", the studio's window was left open, and the sound of birds was accidentally recorded into the track.
-The duo decided that the track was enhanced by the natural sounds, and left it in.
+The duo decided that the track was enhanced by the natural sounds, and left them in.
+"Smokes Quantity" first appeared on Twoism in 1995.

-"Smokes Quantity" first appeared on Twoism in 1995, and several other tracks previously appeared on the duo's 1996 limited release Boc Maxima, albeit in different forms.
-"The Color of the Fire" first appeared in a shorter form on A Few Old Tunes as "I Love U".
-The short vignettes appended to the end of "Triangles and Rhombuses" and "Sixtyten" predate the album and are sourced from the duo's own library of shorter tracks and demos, which they have sampled throughout their discography.